 Online sales on mobile devices in 2017 were almost 40% of total online sales and expected to cross 50% by 2021.

 4. Easy navigation and search

 Tech-savvy shoppers are always looking for advanced search and easy navigation to find the products they are looking for quickly.
 Make your products easy to find through intuitive and simple navigation and search function.

 Making it easy for shoppers to reach their goal of product purchase can make you can win them forever.

 If you have a large store, offering suggestive search, autocomplete search, faceted or filtered search, and other advanced search features can help customers find what they are looking for.

 5. Showcase products with large images

-Product presentation is the most crucial step to engaging visitors on an e-commerce store.
-High-quality product images that can reveal all product details help users see all facets of the product and make up their mind.
-Images taken from different angles of the product can give ‘product-in-hands” experience.
+Product presentation is the most crucial step to engaging visitors in an e-commerce store.
+High-quality product images that can reveal all product details help users see all facets of the product and make up their minds.
+Images taken from different angles of the product can give a ‘product-in-hands” experience.

 Great product images enable shoppers to ensure that the product they are purchasing will match expectations, hence reducing the chance of returns and increasing overall customer satisfaction.
 Great looking product images also go a long way in building your brand and create customer trust in your brand.

 Apart from the excellent product images, detailed product descriptions help shoppers to make buying decisions faster.
 In the case of incomplete or no product description, you run the risk of losing customers.
 An e-commerce study reported that 20% of shoppers couldn’t complete their purchase due to incomplete and unclear product descriptions.